-1.3.1 One of the NCTTRAC Stroke Committee's goals is to provide the infrastructure and leadership necessary to sustain an exemplary and concerted regional SSOC within the designated nineteen county region known as Trauma Service Area E (TSA-E), which strives to improve the level of care provided to persons living or traveling through this region.
-NCTTRAC standing committees and member organizations (hospitals, first responder organizations, emergency medical services (EMS) providers, air medical providers, emergency management and public health) work collaboratively to ensure that quality care is provided to stroke patients throughout the continuum of stroke care.
-The continuum of the eight domains of a SSOC include community education, primordial prevention, primary prevention, EMS response, acute stroke treatment, secondary prevention, stroke rehabilitation and continuous quality improvement (QI).
+One of the NCTTRAC Stroke Committee's goals is to provide the infrastructure and leadership necessary to sustain an exemplary and concerted regional SSOC within the designated nineteen-county region known as Trauma Service Area E (TSA-E), which strives to improve the level of care provided to persons living or traveling through this region.
+NCTTRAC standing committees and member organizations (hospitals, first responder organizations, emergency medical services (EMS) providers, air medical providers, emergency management, and public health) work collaboratively to provide quality care to stroke patients throughout the continuum of stroke care.
+The continuum of the eight domains of a SSOC includes community education, primordial prevention, primary prevention, EMS response, acute stroke treatment, secondary prevention, stroke rehabilitation, and continuous quality improvement (QI).1